AlfredKemoi100/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets permission to other users only
+Script that sets the mode